smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 The blade fell.

-Someone in the crowd shouted approval - one of Theron's men, planted there.
+Someone in the crowd shouted approval. one of Theron's men, planted there.
 Then another voice joined, and another.
 Not the whole crowd, but enough.
 The loyal, the frightened, the opportunistic - all cheering to be seen cheering.

 The council members stood frozen.
 This was theater with a cultivated audience.